 At the start of this year I began an experiment with my hair.
 The purist in me was tired of putting toxins into my body, the spendthrift in me was weary of pouring so much money away on these toxins and the optimist in me was persuaded by our bodies ability to cope without reliance on products!
 I was in a wash-every-other-day-routine and was a slave to dry-shampoo.
 I knew there had to be a better way.

 Enter the No Poo way of life!

 In a typically extreme move I totally gave up shampoo and have in the last 10 months put everything from a homemade nettle brew to mustard powder on my hair!
 It has gone quite wrong at times but ultimately my hair is a million times more healthy, voluminous, and grows much faster.
 Plus I can go away for weeks at a time and need nothing for my hair but a good bristle brush.
 This really appeals to my hopes of living more simply and with less impact on this beautiful earth (even though I am rubbish at this in lots of ways.)

-Here are TEN options I have played with- and sometimes made a lot of mess with!
+Here are TEN options for going No Poo I have played with- and sometimes made a lot of mess with!
 Most are the BEE’S KNEE’s for me and the rest are the dog’s whatchya’s for others…

 One- Water!
 Oh groan, I know, I’m sorry.
 What kind of an alternative is this?!
 I hear you cry.
 The best, truly.
 It took me 9 months to realise it was all my hair needed – and now it has been one month since anything has been on my hair at all.
 The key is in the massage- as you soak your hair, get your fingers stuck in, pushing away at your scalp and any particularly grease-o bits.
 I do a five minute massage every five days.
 My hair is thick and voluminous and does whatever I want it to do.
 Whooppiiee for H20!!